ankanghosh/askveracity/README.md

 ## Claim Verification Process

 1. **Claim Extraction:** The system extracts the main factual claim from user input
-2. **Category Detection:** The claim is categorized (AI, science, technology, politics, business, world, sports, entertainment)
+2. **Category Detection:** The claim is categorized (ai, science, technology, politics, business, world, sports, entertainment)
 3. **Evidence Retrieval:** Evidence is gathered from multiple sources with category-specific prioritization
 4. **Evidence Analysis:** Evidence relevance is assessed using entity and verb matching
 5. **Classification:** A weighted evaluation determines the verdict with confidence score